max-sixty/insta/README.md

 $ cargo insta review
 ```

-For more information on updating see Snapshot Updating.
+For more information on updating see [Snapshot Updating].

-Snapshot Updating: #snapshot-updating
+[Snapshot Updating]: #snapshot-updating

 ## How it operates